lamnhan066/auth_email/README.md

 $ALLOWED_APPS = [
     // Name of application.
 Must be the same as `appName` on client side.
     'Auth Email Test' => [
+        // Allow this app using modified subject or not.
+        'modifiedSubject' => false,
         // Allow this app using modified body or not.
         'modifiedBody' => false,
         // Allow this app using modified otp length or not.